aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/naryequationnode/_index.md

 ```

 This attribute specifies the location of limits in n-ary operators.
 Limits can be either centered above and below the n-ary operator, or positioned just to the right of the operator.
-[EquationLimitLocationType](../../com.aspose.cells/equationlimitlocationtype).
+See [EquationLimitLocationType](../../com.aspose.cells/equationlimitlocationtype).

 **Returns:**
 int